 Next in line, Jerry Kaminski returned to stress the importance of writing and training systems (SOPs).
 Writing down every task that runs a shop is necessary to get buy-in from your staff.
 When everyone knows the who, what, when, where, why, and how, they don’t have to hunt you down to ask!

-Finally, Andy Arndt mentioned that General Managers must motivate their teams.
+Finally, Andy Arndt mentioned that all General Managers must motivate their teams.
 Remind your staff members regularly that you are working toward a common goal.
 Share your vision when you hold your daily and weekly team meetings.
 When your technicians and service writers are in tune with that vision, then your shop will run like a well oiled machine!

 General Manager Task List Review

-To summarize this session, Brian surveyed our group of experienced auto repair shop Owners and General Managers.
-They determined the following list of ten things every GM must do in order to succeed:
+To summarize this session, Brian then surveyed our group of experienced auto repair shop Owners and General Managers.
+They determined the following list of ten things that every GM must do in order to succeed:

-- Review your numbers regularly
+1. Review your shop’s numbers regularly

-- Delegate tasks to your staff
+2. Delegate tasks to your staff

-- PAHR – Prepare, Attract, Hire, and Retain the right staff
+3. PAHR – Prepare, Attract, Hire, and Retain the right staff

-- Master your communication skills
+4. Master your communication skills

-- Lead with a defined vision
+5. Lead with a defined vision

-- Manage your time
+6. Manage your time wisely

-- Be diplomatic with your team
+7. Be diplomatic with your team of employees

-- Write and train SOPs
+9. Write and then train SOPs

-- Motivate your team
+10. Motivate your team properly

 Learn More – Get Your FREE Strategy Session